MikeX-23/plank-app/README.md

  - Used a ternary operator to add the active class.
 If the active state is true, the "active" class will be added to the category, which will give it a border.

+## Step 8 - Adding Animations
+ - Added animation on the navigation
+ - Added animation on thumbnails.
+Scales up when user hovers.
+More interactive.